-I had my heart set on working out at the gym before noon, but as fate pre-determined, I was stopped in my tracks by the breathtaking artistry of Yevgeny Sudbin. (only 32 years old) And it was merely 24 hours after I’d cried over Nikolai Lugansky’s Schumann Intermezzo from Faschingsschwank aus Wien.
-It fast tugged at my heart strings, sending me into ecstasy–the kind that spills over into longing and despair.
+I had my heart set on working out at the gym before noon, but as fate had it, I was stopped in my tracks by the breathtaking artistry of Yevgeny Sudbin. (only 32 years old) And it was merely 24 hours after I’d cried over Nikolai Lugansky’s Schumann Intermezzo from Faschingsschwank aus Wien.

 Could these two synchronized angels of the Muse share a gene for impassioned piano playing?